Multisections of higher-dimensional manifolds

-\begin{lemma} The $I$--stabilization of a multisection is again a multisection, well-defined up to isotopy. \end{lemma} \begin{proof} In view of Lemmas~\ref{lemma:halfdisks} and~\ref{lem:tubnghd}, the choice of a boundary-parallel disk and its tubular neighborhood in good position is unique up to isotopy.
+\begin{lemma} For each $j$, the $I$--stabilization of a multisection is again a multisection which is well-defined up to isotopy.
+Moreover, up to isotopy, it is independent of the choice of $j$. \end{lemma} \begin{proof} In view of Lemmas~\ref{lemma:halfdisks} and~\ref{lem:tubnghd}, the choice of a boundary-parallel disk and its tubular neighborhood in good position is unique up to isotopy.
 So the only point to check is that different choices of $W_i$ to which we add $D\times E$ result in isotopic multisections.
 In fact, more generally we can extend the decomposition $\del D=\cup_{j\not \in I} (D\cap W_j)$ to similar decompositions $D=\cup_{j\not \in I} D_j$ into (possibly empty) disks $D_j$ and add $D_j\times E$ to each $W_j$.
-Using one-parameter families of such decompositions we show that the resulting multisections are all isotopic. \end{proof}
+Using $1$--parameter families of such decompositions we show that the resulting multisections are all isotopic. \end{proof}

 \begin{proposition} The $I$--stabilization and the $I^c$--stabilization of a given multisection are isotopic multisections.
-Furthermore, the genus of $W_J$ is increased by $1$ if $J\supset I$ or $J\supset I^c$, and else remains the same. \end{proposition} \begin{proof} Assume the $I$--stabilization adds a neighborhood $D\times E$ of a boundary-parallel disk $D$ to $W_{i_0}$ with $i_0\notin I$.
+Furthermore, the genus of $W_J$ is increased by $1$ if $J\supset I$ or $J\supset I^c$, and otherwise remains the same. \end{proposition} \begin{proof} Assume the $I$--stabilization adds a neighborhood $D\times E$ of a boundary-parallel disk $D$ to $W_{i_0}$ with $i_0\notin I$.
 Let $\Delta\subset W_I$ be a standard half-disk for $D$.
 The neighborhood $D\times E$ can be extended to a neighborhood $N(\Delta)$ which is a standard half-disk in $\cup_{i\in I}W_i$.
 Performing the $I$--stabilization amounts to first adding $N(\Delta)$ to $W_{i_0}$ and then performing an $I^c$--stabilization.

-If $I\subset J$, then $W_J\subset W_I$ and a neighborhood of a boundary-parallel codimension--$2$ disk is digged off $W_J$, what is equivalent to adding a $1$--handle.
+If $I\subset J$, then $W_J\subset W_I$ and a neighborhood of a boundary-parallel codimension--$2$ disk is carved off $W_J$, which is equivalent to adding a $1$--handle.
 The stabilization can be equivalently performed on $W_{I^c}$, so that the effect is the same if $I^c\subset J$.
-In the remaining cases, the move acts by digging along the boundary, {\em i.e.} by an isotopy. \end{proof}
+In the remaining cases, the move acts by digging along the boundary, a process that can be realized progressively by an isotopy, so the genus of $W_J$ is unchanged. \end{proof}